 Another “Addition” to Hyundai-Nishat Family

-Hyundai Ioniq was introduced at the Hyundai’s digital showroom at the Emporium Mall in Lahore where it grabbed the attention of many.
+Hyundai Ioniq was introduced at the Hyundai’s digital showroom at Emerald Tower, located in Clifton, Karachi where it grabbed the attention of many.
 Everyone is expecting a lot from this new entrant in the local market.
 Hyundai Ioniq has been spotted on the roads on several occasions and its introduction in the local market by Hyundai was only a matter of time.
 The first thing that comes to anyone’s mind regarding Ioniq is its competitor in Pakistan which is Toyota Prius 4th generation.

 Electric motor & battery specifications:

-The newly introduced Ioniq prototype parked at Hyundai’s digital showroom in Emporium Mall has a spectacular front radiator grille which is painted in glossy black.
-The angular design of radiator grille ends up at headlights on both ends.
+The newly introduced Ioniq has a spectacular front radiator grille which is painted in glossy black.
+The angular design of the radiator grille ends up at headlights on both ends.
 The projection headlamps of Hyundai Ioniq are provided with LED daytime running lights which gives a stunning look to the vehicle.
-As we move to the side of the hatchback, the door handles are found coated with chrome finish.
+As we move to the side of the car, the door handles are found coated with chrome finish.
 At the rear side, there are LED rear combination lamps along with a spoiler that has a high mount brake lamp installed in it.

 Interior & features: